bitovi/academy/src/technology-consulting/5-communication.md

 - Think about a time when you witnessed an inappropriate comment or behavior.
 How did you react, and what might you do differently now?
 - How comfortable do you feel addressing inappropriate comments directly?
 What steps can you take to build your confidence in these situations?

-### Exercise: Dealing with unclear or ineffective communication

-TODO

-#### Role-Playing Scenarios: Communication Breakdown

-**Objective:** Practice identifying and addressing communication breakdowns.
-- **Setup:** Create a series of role-playing scenarios where participants are divided into small groups, with one person acting as the consultant and the others as clients or colleagues.
-Each scenario presents a common communication breakdown (e.g., unclear instructions, misunderstandings due to jargon, cultural differences).
-- **Exercise:** The “consultant” must recognize the breakdown, apply corrective strategies, and realign the conversation.
-The observers provide feedback based on how effectively the breakdown was handled.
-- **Debrief:** After each role-play, discuss what went well and areas for improvement.
-Highlight different approaches used by participants and how they could be applied in real situations.

-#### Empathy Mapping

-**Objective:** Enhance empathy and emotional intelligence.
-- **Setup:** Present participants with a fictional client or colleague persona, including background details, challenges, and goals.
-- **Exercise:** Each participant creates an empathy map for the persona, detailing what the person might be thinking, feeling, saying, and doing in a challenging communication situation.
-- **Debrief:** Share maps and discuss how understanding these aspects can lead to more sensitive and effective communication.
-Consider how these insights could change the approach in a difficult conversation.

 ## Handling escalations

 Handling escalations effectively is key to maintaining productive and trusting relationships with clients and colleagues.
 By preventing issues from escalating and addressing conflicts directly and professionally, you can ensure smoother collaborations and fewer disruptions to your work and the overall project.
 This module will cover techniques to prevent escalations, recognize signs of tension, resolve conflicts quickly, and handle problematic behavior appropriately.